-The accelerometer in the AirBolt GPS is extremely handy and can even help greatly extend your GPS's battery life.
+The motion sensor (accelerometer) in the AirBolt GPS is extremely handy and can even help greatly extend your GPS's battery life.
 Understanding it's features will help get the most out of your AirBolt.

-Essentially, the accelerometer is used to detection motion.
+Essentially, the motion sensor is used to detection motion.
 There are multiple settings you can manage.
 These are outlined below.

-Turning on the accelerometer and optimising the settings:
+Turning on the motion and optimising the settings:

 Via the App:

-3. Scroll down to the Accelerometer heading and toggle enable to on.
+2. Scroll down to the "Motion Sensor" heading and toggle enable to on.

 4. You will then get the following settings show up.